OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Care must be taken when considering robust model designs, as security concerns have arisen about their effectiveness.

-  TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.

   Links to standards:

-  - ISO/IEC TR 24029 (Assessment of the robustness of neural networks).
-Gap: TODO (Requires access to ISO document).
+  - ISO/IEC TR 24029 (Assessment of the robustness of neural networks)

   References: